determined-ai/determined/docs/reference/experiment-config-reference.rst

 Optional.
 If specified, the weights of *every* trial in the search will be initialized to the most recent checkpoint of the given trial ID.
-This will fail if the source trial's model architecture is incompatible with the model architecture of any of the trials in this experiment.
+This will fail if the source trial's model architecture is inconsistent with the model architecture of any of the trials in this experiment.

 ``source_checkpoint_uuid``
 --------------------------

 Optional.
-Like ``source_trial_id`` but specifies an arbitrary checkpoint from which to initialize weights.
+Like ``source_trial_id``, but specifies an arbitrary checkpoint from which to initialize weights.
 At most one of ``source_trial_id`` or ``source_checkpoint_uuid`` should be set.

 Grid